 Paul was hooked.

 And so it began.
 In the heat of the summer of 1997, six men climbed to the top of Mt Tabor pulling their creations of death and destruction behind them.
 It was early in the day yet the smell of beer and sweat already filled the air.
-They lined their impossible vehicles up and strapped on their glasses , helmets and the PDX Adult SoapBox Derby was born.
+They lined their impossible vehicles up and strapped on their glasses , helmets and the Portland Adult Soapbox Derby was born.
 Mt.
-Tabor and for that matter, Portland Oregon, would never be the same.
+Tabor, and, for that matter, Portland, Oregon, would never be the same.